In this article

-Sometimes even the softest of mattresses doesn’t deliver that sleeping-on-a-cloud feeling.
-A plush mattress topper is a quick fix, like the icing on a mattress cake, but it can’t “radically change the overall feel” of your mattress, explains Zoë Ettinger, editor at Sleepopolis.
-Several of the experts we spoke to tipped us to what makes a mattress topper plush: the very best are thick (around three-to-five inches), heavier, and give you that “gently sinking” feeling — hence, the cloud metaphor.
-You don’t want them too soft, so that they’ll still support achy bodies and tired joints.
+If your mattress is feeling a bit too firm for your liking, a plush mattress topper can be a quick fix.
+And while Zoë Ettinger, editor at Sleepopolis, says these toppers aren’t likely to “radically change the overall feel” of your mattress, they can definitely add an extra layer of comfort.
+Several of the experts we spoke to said the best plush toppers are around three-to-five inches thick and give you a “gently sinking” feeling.
+But you don’t want them to be too soft, so that they’ll still support achy bodies and tired joints.
 The very best are also durable and breathable, handling potential overheating and sweat-wicking in summer as well as keeping you snug in winter.

 What we’re looking for

-Material: While many toppers on the market are branded as plush nowadays, what each one’s made of will impact whether it’s right for you.
+While many toppers on the market are branded as plush nowadays, what each one’s made of will have the greatest impact on how they feel to sleep on.
 Down toppers are renowned for their luxurious, hotel-like feel according to experts including Logan Foley, the managing editor at Sleep Foundation.
 Ettinger, though, prefers down-alternative toppers because she doesn’t have to worry about feathers poking her.
 Also, if you’re concerned about allergies, feather-free down alternatives could be a better option for you.
-Both Robert Pagano, a co-founder of Sleepline and Foley point out that memory foam cushions the body’s pressure points much better than down and down alternatives do, making them great options for side sleepers and people who want to feel really cradled.
+Both Robert Pagano, a co-founder of Sleepline and Foley point out that memory foam cushions the body’s pressure points much better than down-and-down alternatives do, making them great options for side sleepers and people who want to feel really cradled.
 Durability and breathability, meanwhile, may lead you towards latex and cooling toppers, respectively.

 Best overall plush mattress topper

 Foley and Pagano both pointed us to this topper from Strategist-favorite bedding brand Parachute.
 “It gives you that traditional hotel-bed feel,” says Foley, while Pagano finds that the down envelops the sleeper.
 A possible downside is improper care, like not giving the feathers a regular fluff, can lead to clumping and the loss of that cloudlike effect, Pagano adds.
-But we still think that this will please most of those looking for the most plush bedding possible.
+But we still think that this will please most people who are looking for the most plush bedding possible.

-The Parachute down-alternative is the personal favorite of Alex Savy, founder of SleepingOcean, and one of the most popular toppers on the market right now — for good reason.
+Parachute’s down-alternative topper is a personal favorite of Alex Savy, founder of SleepingOcean, and one of the most popular toppers on the market.
 Down alternative is lighter and less restricting than memory foam and latex, Savy says.
-And compared with down, the alternative is hypoallergenic and more affordable.
-Specifically, this topper is “generously stuffed,” making it supersoft, durable, and able to easily change the feel of even a firm mattress.
+And compared with down, this topper’s microfiber fill is hypoallergenic and more affordable.
+Savy describes it as “generously stuffed,” making it supersoft, durable, and able to easily change the feel of even a firm mattress.
 “All you can feel is a softness around you,” Savy says.